PlamediD/html-online-resume/README.md

 Use relevant anchor tags to create a multi-page website, listing other aspects of your resume such as Hobbies and Contact details.

+Add a footer element with your name and any copyright information or other disclaimers.